Alaska's court system is opening up again -- and facing a backlog of cases

 That alone won't resolve what some attorneys say is a crisis-level backlog that will be exacerbated when speedy trial rights — suspended during the pandemic — are restored.

-"It's a huge problem without a really obvious solution," said James Christie, an Anchorage defense attorney.
+"It's a huge problem without a really obvious solution," said James Christie, a longtime Anchorage defense attorney.

 Lower-level felony trials, which are usually shorter, are happening first.
 The most serious felony trials, including for murder, require longer time commitments from jurors and are expected to restart in July.